tpe11etier/pyvii/README.md

 ## About

 Pythonic Wrapper to Varlii SOAP API - http://developer4.envoyww.com/WebService/EPAPI_1.0/intro.htm This is *not* supported or maintained by Varolii at all.
-It's simply something I wrote to make my job easier and it's *constantly* changing.
+It's simply something I wrote to make my job easier and to assist in training.
 A large portion of the available methods in the SOAP API are not in this simply because I've only added what I feel are the most commonly used ones.
 As time goes on, I will continue to add to the list.